mementum/backtrader/docs/operating.rst

       dataname=datapath,
       reversed=True)

-The optional "reversed" parameter for Yahoo is shown, because the CSV files directly downloaded from Yahoo start with the latest date, rather than with the oldest.
+The optional ``reversed`` parameter for Yahoo is shown, because the CSV files directly downloaded from Yahoo start with the latest date, rather than with the oldest.